Anukratii/IntelliCure/README.md

 * Scalable, modular backend for API access
 * Fully responsive and mobile-friendly UI
 * Future-ready for Web3, chatbots, and LLM integration

+## IntelliCure is just the beginning.
+You’re welcome to fork, expand, or collaborate to take it further.
+Whether you're adding AI tools, backend support, or Web3 features — let’s shape intelligent healthcare together.